The Amazing Spider-Man (2012 video game): PlayStation 3, PlayStation Vita, Wii U, Xbox 360 and Microsoft Windows

-Nintendo 3DS and Wii versions
+Nintendo 3DS and Wii

-On the Nintendo 3DS and the Wii versions of The Amazing Spider-Man are different than the console and PC version.
-Although they feature different gameplay, they still share the same plot, voice-overs, and some of the other version's version level design.
-Instead of featuring an open world environment, in this version employs the player selects a level from a map screen in Spider-Man's apartment, and he can talk to Dr. Connors.
+While the Nintendo 3DS and the Wii versions share the same plot, voice-overs, general gameplay, and some of the level design from the flagship versions, they are severely stripped down.
+Most notably, instead of featuring an open world environment, the player selects a level from a map screen and talks to Dr. Connors.
 Once a level is selected, Spider-Man is dropped off at the start of the level.
-The game includes some sub-missions that help the player work up their XP.
+The game includes sub-missions that help the player gain XP.

-Due to the lack of free roaming within these versions of the game, players cannot find comic book pages or take pictures of hidden spider graffiti to unlock more suits.
+Due to the lack of free roam within these versions of the game, players cannot find comic book pages or take pictures of hidden spider graffiti to unlock more suits.
 The photo mode makes use of the 3DS gyroscope, but can also be more easily controlled by the analog slider.

-Spider-Man's moves in this game are more based on the previous moveset from the earlier Spider-Man film based games, and not that of its HD counterpart, although several changes have been made, such as the addition of a "Web Rush" mode (controlled with the Wii Remote's pointer in the Wii version), which allows Spider-Man to slow time down while he is looking for targets to aim at.

 The 3DS version has an exclusive game mode named "Vigilante", which is a strategy-based role-playing text game where they are given a map of locations and must complete tasks and missions and collect items needed for certain missions.
 A meter is shown with a slide moving to either a red or green marker.
 When Spider-Man successfully completes the mission, the player is awarded with Vigilante Points (VP) and Action Points (AP).
 The higher skill rank is, more locations and additional content are unlocked.
 Vigilante is compatible with Street Pass, allowing the player to trade items with other players.